 Our Research Strategy

-For 24 years, PPMD has invested in every single therapeutic possibility for Duchenne.
+Since 1994, PPMD has invested in every single therapeutic possibility for Duchenne.
 We take a cutting-edge approach to accelerate finding treatments that will end Duchenne for every single person impacted by the disease.
 We actively engage in the drug development pipeline, supporting innovative therapies from the early, discovery stage of the process through our community’s first approvals and the complicated access environment that follows.

 Driving Therapies Forward